CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ```
   //mtschemplace map_terrain
   ```
-* Your terrain should be placed there.
-If you're not happy with the result, you can go back down, pick another terrain, and do it again.
+* With that, your terrain should be placed there successfully.
+If you're unhappy with the result, you can go back down, pick another terrain, and do it again.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/ed6996b5-3181-40b9-8080-c50cd7258cef)

 ***
 ### 7. Placing the barriers
-* To make the bottom of the map indestructible so that players can't escape, select the bottom layer of your map and replace it with any indestructible node through the WorldEdit GUI, or through the command `//s <node itemstring>`.
+* To make the bottom of the map indestructible so that players can't escape, select the bottom layer of your map and replace it with any indestructible node through the WorldEdit GUI, or the command `//s <node itemstring>`.
 For example:
   ```
   //s ctf_map:ind_stone
   ```